Retirement Annuity FAQs

 - Employees in organisations that do not provide a pension or provident fund

-- Employees who earn a significant amount of non-pensionable income and wish to increase their savings towards retirement
+- Employees who earn a significant amount of passive taxable investment income (from interest, rent, annuities etc,) and wish to increase their retirement savings

 Retirement annuities can also be used to house the proceeds of your pension or provident fund when terminating your employment.